vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 Runway 12/30 Departures will be assigned the **AD4** RADAR SID.

+### Departure Frequency
+Departures from Runway 05, 23, and 30 shall be given the AAW frequency (124.2).
+Departures from Runway 12 shall be given the AAE frequency (118.2).

 ### PDCs
 PDCs will be in use by default, to avoid frequency congestion.
 ACD shall send a PDC to each aircraft as they connect.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact SMC when ready for pushback or taxi.